Devadevs/Strategies-for-Missing-Values-in-Supervised-Learning/README.md

 ## Introduction

 In supervised learning models, missing values in the dataset can pose challenges for accurate predictions.
-In this lesson, we will explore three different approaches to handle missing values: dropping entire columns, imputation with discrete values, and their impact on data accuracy.
+I explored three different approaches to handle missing values: dropping entire columns, imputation with discrete values, and their impact on data accuracy.

 ## Approach 1: Dropping Entire Columns